UniOfGreenwich/softwareproject_-team-1/README.md

 ### Activity Diagrams
+---

-**Activity **diagrams are behavioral diagrams that describe activity aspects within a system.
-An activity diagram moves just like a flow chart does, but does so with specific markers used for statements such as: if, switch and while.
-Other markers can denote the start, stop, parallel activities and swim lanes.
+**Activity** diagrams are behavioral diagrams that describe activity aspects within a system.
+An activity diagram moves just like a flow chart does, but does so with specific markers used for statements such as: if, switch and while (Visual Paradigm, 2024).
+Other markers can denote the start, stop, parallel activities and swim lanes (GeeksforGeeks, 2024).

 The Activity diagram for this project depicts the process of the program from start to end, featuring all requested functional requirements, such as: a late fee system at 10p per day late, renting only in 3, 7 and 14 day intervals, having a teacher account that can control setup of new accounts and deletion of old accounts, amongst other requirements.